atomisthq/docs/docs/user-guide/rug/tests.md

 ### `#!typescript When`: Running operations

-Typically there is one `when` step, invoking a single editor or reviewer is invoked.
+Typically there is one `when` step, invoking a single generator, editor or reviewer.
 We'll explain how to do this once we've covered the important **world** concept.

 ### `#!typescript Then` Assertions